Vettabase/ansible-role-linux-for-postgresql/README.md

 `ansible-playbook linux-playbook.yaml skip-tags "iptables"`

-The command leaves almost all ports open on linux.
+This command leaves almost all ports open on linux.

 Finally if you want to set up iptables without optimizing kernel parameters, use the command below: